 Another easy-to-find communist-themed site is the Palace of the Free Press, the only imposing building in Stalinist style in Bucharest, built in the early 1950s for the propaganda-press.
 A big statue of Lenin used to seat prominently ahead of the façade.
 It was removed in 1990, to celebrate the end of the dictatorship.
 Many emblems of communism – hammers, sickles and stars – decorate the walls of this now mostly unused relic.

 Finally, the very central palace of the Ministry of Internal Affairs, which since the 1950s until 1989 was occupied by the Romanian Communist Party, is a distinctive example of rationalist architecture from the late 1930s, with much to tell about Cold War history.
 It was from a balcony of this palace that Nicolae Ceausescu gave his famous last speech, just days before he was arrested and shot.

 This post is about all these sights.
 Photographs were taken in June 2017.

 House of the Republic – now Palace of the Parliament

 No words can describe the size and bulkiness of this building.
-Together with the Bulevardul Unirii – the boulevard leading to the front façade – with its residential and ancillary office buildings, each the size of a big shopping mall, clustered around the palace, the ensemble is really unique even for the pomp of communist Countries.
+Together with the Bulevardul Unirii – the boulevard leading to the front façade – with its residential and ancillary office buildings clustered around the palace, each the size of a big shopping mall, the ensemble is really unique even for the usual pomp of communist Countries.
 Everything here was built in the 1980s on the design of the young Anca Petrescu, who at that time was in her thirties.

-From the boulevard and square ahead of the façade you can easily spend some time trying to find a good way to photograph this building.
+From the boulevard to the square ahead of the façade you can easily spend some time trying to find a good way to photograph this building.